Ben-Nodapo-CC/CoffeeStore/README.md

 Implement a service that simulates selling coffee.
 Please take the following points into consideration for the implementation:

 * connect a database to your service in order to manage the coffee in stock.
-* provide an interface of your choice (e.g. a REST-interface), through which customers could inform themselves over the items in stock or buy coffee.
+* provide an interface of your choice (e.g. a REST-interface), through which customers could inform themselves about the items in stock or buy coffee.

 <p align="right">(<a href="#top">back to top</a>)</p>